ivanovk22/franka_project/README.md

 # Executing a Trajectory with the Franka Robot in Gazebo

-This repository provides a complete ROS-Gazebo simulation for the **Franka Panda robot**, demonstrating how to plan and execute a simple **circular end-effector trajectory** using MoveIt!
+This repository provides a complete ROS-Gazebo simulation for the **Franka Panda robot**, demonstrating how to plan and execute a **circular end-effector trajectory** using MoveIt!

 ### Structure